hippiehunter/dblbook/src/intro/hello_world.md

 `**Seems that here we might want to point out that "dbl" runs the Traditional DBL compiler.
 We haven't mentioned up front that we'll be creating a Traditional DBL program, so this section has to also introduce that, or we could mention this earlier in this file.`

 ## Link your application for Traditional DBL
 The compile step above will produce an `.obj` file.
 This is an object file that contains the compiled code for your application.
-You'll need to link this object file produce a runnable `.dbr` file.
-You can do this by executing:
+You'll need to link this object file to produce a runnable `.dbr` file.
+You can do this by executing

 ```bash
 dblink HelloWorld